 [ SIGN UP FOR PHOTOVILLE’S EDUCATION DAY! ]

-Photoville’s Education Day is a unique art education initiative in its fifth year, that is completely free to attend.
-The program gives local middle school and high school students an inside look into the exhibitions, artists and curators that make up Photoville, New York City’s premier pop-up photo destination, and the power of visual storytelling.
+Photoville’s Education Day is a unique art education initiative in its sixth year.
+The program is designed to give local middle school and high school students an inside look into Photoville, New York City’s premier pop-up photo destination.
+We welcome school groups, community groups, and extracurricular youth programs.
+Priority will be given to NYC public schools for the School Day Session.

 Proudly supported by